 The US will go over the fiscal cliff.
 Maybe.
-US lawmakers came back to the capital for a rare Sunday session.
+US lawmakers came back to the capitol for a rare Sunday session.
 As both Republicans and Democrats fanned out to the usual Sunday talk shows, they were at first optimistic that some kind of temporary agreement would be reached in Washington, in order to avoid an tax hikes on pretty much everyone in America and oddities like runaway prices for milk.
 By the afternoon, it appeared that talks had stalled.
 Then Senate majority leader Harry Reid admitted that Congress was “real close” to the point that negotiations over even a temporary solution would collapse, possibly because of a debate over changes to Social Security.
 Suddenly, the odds on Intrade of a fiscal cliff deal by the absolute deadline, Dec.
 31, plunged to 2.2%.
 Yet Republican senator Lindsey Graham said the critical 80 votes needed in the Senate were in fact available for some sort of deal, and pundits reminded us that, as always, any public statements about cliff negotiations are probably a lot of posturing.
 Will the US fruitlessly go over the fiscal cliff, plunging the country into a UK-style double dip recession?

 Markets are going to freak out over the fiscal cliff.
 If it happens.
 US financial markets have demonstrated a willingness to send the price of futures down precipitously at even the whiff of a breakdown in the talks over resolving the fiscal cliff.
 President Barack Obama emphasized this point, noting that if lawmakers go home without a deal, markets will have an “adverse reaction.”
 If selloffs in US markets reverberate across the globe, that could prove to be an understatement: Quartz’s Simone Foxman notes that US markets could end 2012 with the craziest trading day of the year.